 Many of our clients ask whether they really need to create a policy.
 The answer is a resounding, yes!
 It has never been more important for businesses to cover themselves on social media and put a policy in place.
 This will clearly state your position on staff use of social media whether on the company’s time, or during their own.

 We recommend you set out simple, straight forward guidance for all staff to refer to.
 Involve them in it, canvass opinion on what they would like to be able to do, and work out whether it is realistic.
 Why not hold a brief workshop with employees once it’s complete to explain to them in person what it means, and how it will affect them.

 What should it include?

-If you would like more information or advice on preparing a Social Media Policy, please contact us and we would be delighted to help.
+If you would like more information or advice on preparing a Social Media Policy, please let us know and we would be delighted to help.